Logiqx/gps-guides/guidance/garmin/usage/README.md

 To ensure the watch buttons do not seize up:

-- Occasionally rinse / soak the watch body in fresh water.
+- Occasionally rinse / soak the watch in fresh water.

 Handy everyday tips: